williamsca/micro-principles-web/README.md

-# Econ 2010: Principles of Microeconomics
+# Principles of Microeconomics

-Course webpage for ECON 2010: Principles of Microeconomics at the University of Virginia.
+This page contains supplementary materials for Econ 2010, Principles of Microeconomics, at the University of Virginia.
+The course is taught by [Ken Elzinga](https://kenelzinga.com/) and [Alex MacKay](https://alexandermackay.org/).

+You'll find useful study materials in the [slides](slides), [problem-sets](problem-sets), and [practice-questions](practice-questions) folders.